Ilkley: Geography

 The town is within the travel-to-work radius of Leeds and Bradford.
 Leeds is 18 mi away and Bradford 15.6 mi by road, with a railway connection offering about 35 trains to each destination per day from Ilkley railway station.
 The railway, before the Beeching axe, also connected to Addingham, Bolton Abbey and Skipton to the west, and to Otley, Pool-in-Wharfedale, meeting the main Leeds to Harrogate line at Arthington.

 The town partially straddles the River Wharfe in a valley, rising from the river at 230 ft to 650 ft above sea level, up Ilkley Moor (a bracken and heather covered moorland, with rocky outcrops, to the south) and to 540 ft across Middleton Woods in the north.
 The river runs through the northern extent of the town from west to east, and is crossed by four bridges, in order: a 16th century three-arched stone bridge, now closed to road traffic; a 19th century single-span wrought-iron bridge; a suspension bridge for foot traffic only (a set of concrete stepping stones) and a prefabricated steel arched box-girder bridge.
 The river is prone to flooding the sports fields (and a few houses) that occupy the watermeadows.
+Below the historic Ilkley golf club house, in Middleton, the access to Nesfield is regularly restricted due to the river closing the road.